Human-in-the-Loop Wireless Communications: Machine Learning and Brain-Aware Resource Management: Brain-Aware Resource Management

-where $B$ is the upper bound of $\frac{1}{2}\sum_{i\in \mathcal{M} \cup \mathcal{H}}y(t)^2$, and is equal to $\frac{|\mathcal{H}|+|\mathcal{M}|}{2}$. $|\mathcal{A}|$ is the cardinality of set $\mathcal{A}$.
-Using the drift-plus-penalty algorithm \cite{neely2008fairness}, we know that, by minimizing the right hand side of equation (\ref{eq:drift plus pealty}), queue $F_i(t)$ will be mean-rate stable, and hence, the condition $y_i(t)<0$ will be satisfied.
+We can form the drift-plus-penalty by adding $V\sum_{i,j}p_{ij}(t)$ to both sides of inequality (\ref{eq:lyapunov opt ineq}), where $\sum_{i,j}p_{ij}$ is the total power of the BS which we want to minimize, and $V$ is a parameter that determines how important minimizing the objective function (\ref{eq:CostFcn}) is in comparison with satisfying (\ref{eq:constrain1}).
+We can balance the tradeoff between power and delay.
+The drift-plus-penalty inequality is { } Given that we assumed $r_i(t)>a_i(t)$ for all $t$, we know that { $ |y^c_i(t)|<1 \, \forall t, i \in \mathcal{M} \cup \mathcal{H}, $} and hence, we can rewrite (\ref{eq:before drift plus pealty}) as { } where {$UB$} is the upper bound of {$\frac{1}{2}\sum_{i\in \mathcal{M} \cup \mathcal{H}}y^c_i(t)^2$}, and is equal to $\frac{|\mathcal{H}|+|\mathcal{M}|}{2}$. $|\mathcal{H}|$ is the cardinality of set $\mathcal{H}$.
+Using the drift-plus-penalty algorithm \cite{neely2008fairness}, we know that, by minimizing the right hand side of equation (\ref{eq:drift plus pealty}), queue $F_i(t)$ will be mean-rate stable, and hence, the condition { $y^c_i(t)<0$} will be satisfied.
 As a result, constraint (\ref{eq:constrain1}) will also be satisfied.
 Furthermore, we know that by minimizing the right hand side of (\ref{eq:drift plus pealty}), cost function (\ref{eq:CostFcn}) is also minimized, owing to the fact that (\ref{eq:CostFcn}) is defined as a penalty function.
-By minimizing the right hand side of (\ref{eq:drift plus pealty}), our optimization problem can be converted to the following time-varying problem:
+By minimizing the right hand side of (\ref{eq:drift plus pealty}), our optimization problem can be converted to the following time-varying problem: {